-Note the following Grants.gov file naming conventions: limit file names to 50 or fewer characters.
+Limit file names to 50 or fewer characters.
 Do not attach any documents with the same name.
-All attachments should have a unique name.
-Use only the following UTF-8 characters when naming your attachments: A-Z, a-z, 0-9, underscore, hyphen, space, period, parenthesis, curly braces, square brackets, ampersand, tilde, exclamation point, comma, semi colon, apostrophe, at sign, number sign, dollar sign, percent sign, plus sign, and equal sign.
-Attachments that do not follow this rule may cause the entire application to be rejected or cause issues during processing.
+Each attachment should have a unique name.
+Use only the following UTF-8 characters when naming your attachments: A-Z, a-z, o-9, underscore, hyphen, space, period, parenthesis, curly braces, square brackets, ampersand, tilde, exclamation point, comma, semicolon, apostrophe, at sign, number sign, dollar sign, percent sign, plus sign, and equal sign.
+If you do not follow these naming conventions, your application may be rejected.

-Grants.gov may accept and validate your submission even if required components are missing.
-This may result in NEH rejecting your application as incomplete.
-It is your responsibility to ensure that all required components are properly attached and submitted.
+Grants.gov may accept and validate your submission even if required components are missing or are improperly formatted.
+This may result in NEH rejecting your application as incomplete or nonresponsive.
+It is your responsibility to ensure that all required components are properly formatted, attached, and submitted.